 All users are free to make their own decisions and take their own course of action, of course, however the CotD provides reasoning for its recommendation, which can be used for learning and further development.
 With frequent use, the Coach on the Desktop serves to challenge the user’s existing thinking about the ‘right’ way to work with colleagues.

 Each time the Coach on the Desktop is used, it records the user’s responses and the proposed solutions.
 The resulting data can then be discussed with the user, their line manager or executive coach, to assess themes and developmental opportunities.

 The very act of using the tool regularly helps the user learn the best way of dealing with situations and brings about lasting behaviour change.

 Who is it aimed at?

-The CotD is used by new and existing leaders/managers to develop their leadership judgement and confidence in their decision making.
-It is also used by internal and external coaches and trainers who want to collect objective information about their client’s leadership activity between coaching sessions.
+The CotD is used by new and existing leaders/managers to develop their leadership judgement and build confidence in their own decision making.
+It is also used by in-house and external coaches and trainers who want to collect objective information about their client’s leadership activity between coaching sessions.

 Using the CotD as part of a coaching or development process will provide an opportunity for real learning for the manager with regular use.
-It will also create the opportunity for open discussion in analysing the issues and choices made when using the system.
+It will also create a framework for open discussion in analysing the issues and choices made when using the system.

 By receiving feedback about how they have used the CotD, the user quickly learns the key principles for effective leadership decision making.
 This can result in better decisions and business results, increases in staff engagement and motivation and more effective use of time in organisations.